-Bryan Valenzuela, a Sacramento artist, was one of the artists chosen to craft a work of public art to be displayed at the Golden 1 Center (aka Sacramento Kings arena).
-Multitudes Converge is his first major public art commission.
+Bryan Valenzuela was one of the artists chosen to craft a work of public art to be displayed at the Golden 1 Center (aka Sacramento Kings arena).
+This was his first major public art commission.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 I recently attended one of the Sacramento Metropolitan Arts Commission’s (SMAC) series of “Intimate Conversations with Remarkable Artists” at the Crocker Art Museum.
 Shelly Willis, the Director of the SMAC and the Golden 1 Center’s public art project director, led the discussion with Bryan Valenzuela and Gale Hart.

 Hart is another of the Sacramento artists who received a public art commission for the Golden 1 Center.
 Her sculpture, Missing the Mark, is located outside of the Golden 1 Center on L Street.
 See related blog post: Missing the Mark – Sacramento Public Art (part of an occasional series).

 Also see related blog post: Sonic Passages – Sacramento Public Art.

 The conversation that day was both interesting and enlightening.
 The process of commissioning public art was discussed in some detail, along with the challenges both artists faced with the accelerated timeline they were working under.